 Program DirectorEmail this Contact

 All applicants must have graduated from an ACGME accredited emergency medicine residency and be board-eligible or board-certified with the American Board of Emergency Medicine.
 In addition, the applicant must qualify for South Carolina Medical Licensure.
-Applicants should apply through the International Emergency Medicine Fellowship Consortium.
+Applicants should apply through the website or by emailing applications directly to the program director.
+The program participates in the NRMP match.
+See the NRMP website for deadlines: https://www.nrmp.org/fellowships/emergency-medicine-match/

 How to Apply